-Israel Police
+University Police

-Israel Police has jurisdiction over all law enforcementrelated issues occurring on university properties.
-Crimes suspicious circumstances, emergencies, and other campus emergencies should be immediately reported to the Israel Police.
+University Police has jurisdiction over all law enforcement-related issues occurring on Brigham Young University properties.
+Crimes in progress, suspicious circumstances, medical emergencies, and other campus emergencies should be immediately reported to University Police.
+When dialing 911, landlines, cell phones and emergency phones connect with Provo Police, who then forward the call to University Police to respond.